 Whoever you are – patient, carer, health professional or member of the public – you need to be able to trust health information.
-Supported by NHS England, The Information Standard is a certification programme to ensure that member organisations produce health information to a set of best practice principles using only recognised evidence sources.
+Introduced by NHS England, The Information Standard is a certification programme to ensure that member organisations produce health information to a set of best practice principles using only recognised evidence sources.
 Where there is uncertainty, we say so.

 - we have appropriate and documented information management

 - we use adequate systems and methods for producing information;

 - we have clear aims about the information we provide;

 - we understand and meet the needs of our audiences;

 - we make correct use of sources of evidence;

 - we make any conflicts of interest clear;

 - we have effective planning and management skills and resources;